This post is also available in: 日本語 (Japanese)

 Unit 42 will continue to monitor the situation and will update this post as more information becomes available.

-The Unit 42 Managed Threat Hunting team continues to track any attempted malicious activities across relevant Linux distributions used by our customers, using Cortex XDR and the XQL query below.
-Cortex XDR customers can also use this XQL query to search for affected versions of XZ Utils.
+The Unit 42 Managed Threat Hunting team continues to track any attempted malicious activities across relevant Linux distributions used by our customers, using Cortex XDR and the XQL queries below.
+Cortex XDR customers can also use these XQL queries to search for affected versions of XZ Utils.

 Palo Alto Networks customers can leverage a variety of product protections and updates to identify and defend against this threat.